Lenin lives on in Kolkata | Politics

 - India

-Lenin still lives on in the heart of Kolkata, albeit in the northeast corner of Curzon Park, overlooking the Nakhoda Masjid on its left and the Oberoi Grand Hotel, one of the last bastions of the city's fading mercantile capitalism, on its right.
+Lenin still lives on in the heart of Kolkata, albeit in the northeast corner of Curzon Park, overlooking the Tipu Sultan Mosque on its left and the Oberoi Grand Hotel, one of the last bastions of the city's fading mercantile capitalism, on its right.

 At a time when the legacy of the Marxist idol and founder of Soviet Union, Vladimir Iliyich Ulyanov Lenin, is being wiped out of his motherland, this corner of Kolkata's Esplanade still remains his home.
 A towering statue of the man, who dragged Russia out of a feudal order into what he believed would be a socialist century, stands in solitary loneliness here.
 A bunch of sexagenarian and septuagenarian leaders of Leftist parties and a handful of enthusiastic student activists, led by CPI(M)'s veteran parliamentarian and leader Mohd Salim, were the only ones to lay floral wreaths at Lenin's statue on Friday and to give the iconic leader the 'Lal salam' (Red Salute) on his 153rd birth anniversary.